 5. Putting Dirty Clothes In Your Hamper

-Skipping laundry for a few days is understandable when you’re busy.
-But there’s always enough time to get your dirty clothes into your hamper!
-I like to use those hampers that have multiple bags or compartments like this one.
-Then when I get around to doing the laundry, it’s all sorted already!
+Skipping laundry for a few days is understandable when you’re busy, but there’s always enough time to get your dirty clothes into your hamper or laundry basket!
+It keeps your floors tidier and saves time when you do get around to starting on your laundry.

 Which chores go on your “skip” and “don’t skip” lists when you’re pressed for time?